notdabob/proxmox-ve-toolkit/SETUP.md

 ### GitHub Actions (Automated CI)

-Quality checks run automatically on every push and pull request via GitHub Actions:
+Quality checks run automatically on every push and pull request using our automated PowerShell modules:

+**Workflow Features:**

+- **Automated Tool Installation**: Uses `Install-QualityTools.psm1` to install all necessary tools
+- **Comprehensive Analysis**: Runs `Invoke-QualityChecks.psm1` for complete code validation
+- **Dependency Validation**: Ensures npm/npx availability before running markdownlint
+- **Cross-Platform**: Executes on Ubuntu with PowerShell 7.0+

+**Quality Checks Performed:**

 - **PowerShell Analysis**: PSScriptAnalyzer checks all `.ps1`, `.psm1`, and `.psd1` files
 - **Shell Script Validation**: shellcheck validates all `.sh`, `.bash`, and `.zsh` files
 - **YAML Validation**: yq validates all `.yaml` and `.yml` configuration files
+- **Markdown Linting**: markdownlint-cli via npx checks all `.md` files

-The CI workflow is defined in `.github/workflows/quality-checks.yml` and will:
+The CI workflow in `.github/workflows/quality-checks.yml` will:

+1. Install PowerShell on Ubuntu runner
+2. Set up Node.js for npm/npx tools
-1. Install all necessary quality tools
+3. Use our automated modules to install all quality tools
-2. Run comprehensive analysis on your code
+4. Run comprehensive analysis using the same modules developers use locally
-3. Report any issues that need to be fixed
-4. Block merges if critical issues are found
+5. Report detailed results and block merges if critical issues are found

 ### Using AI Assistants